 Taller users may not be able to stretch out completely, but at 18″, it won’t feel like you’re marching in place either.

-And the fact is, it’s hard to find a treadmill for $600 with a 20″ stride length (although the Nautilus E614 is close).
+And the fact is, it’s hard to find an elliptical for $600 with a 20″ stride length (although the Nautilus E614 is close).

 I didn’t mention it above, because I don’t think it’s a critical spec to consider in most cases (unless you have really low ceilings), but the step on (aka step up) height for the EX-59 is only 10 inches.